FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

   2. Model: There are two possible model-input types:

         1. model: This is a model input by the same type of component.
-For example, hetero_binning_0 run as a fit component, and hetero_binning_1 take model output of hetero_binning_0 as input so that can be used to transform or predict.
+For example, hetero_binning_0 run as a fit component, and hetero_binning_1 takes model output of hetero_binning_0 as input so that can be used to transform or predict.

         Here's an example showing this logic: